FPC Food Pantry

 The Shreffler House is a housing mission of First Presbyterian Church located in the manse next to the church.
 Its purpose is to provide temporary housing to families in need during a transitional period in their lives.
 Members of the church offer support and assistance as needed.
 We seek to fulfill Christ’s call to welcome the stranger and provide a home to those who do not have one.

-First Presbyterian Church supplies desserts for a food mission of Bel Air United Methodist Church.
-Volunteers bake and deliver cakes on the first Wednesday of each month.
+Manna House is a mission of Bel Air United Methodist Church, where volunteers prepare and serve lunch to the homeless and needy every Wednesday.
+First Presbyterian Church volunteers bake and deliver cakes for the dessert on the first Wednesday of each month.